The Noom app has fast become one of the most popular choices on both iOS and Android platforms.

 1. Green Foods List

-As you would expect, these are predominantly vegetables, whole grains, some fruit, and berries as well as a few dairy products.
+As you would expect, these are predominantly green vegetables, whole grains, some fruit, and berries as well as a few dairy products.

 2. Yellow Foods List